arifzamanb/cafe-sales-analysis/README.md

 Cafe Sales Analysis

 # Project Overview
-This project analyses cafe sales data using Excel, BigQuery SQL, and Tableau.
+This project forcasts sales of a Cafe.
+It showcases information of how the cafe is performing in different cities, which products are the best and how much sales are being generated.

 # Tools Used
 - Excel